rstacruz/cheatsheets/polyfill.io.md

   Polyfill.io is a service that serves JavaScript polyfills.
 ---

-> ⚠️ **CRITICAL SECURITY WARNING**
->
+## Usage

+### Critical security warning

-> The polyfill.io CDN domain is currently being used in a web supply chain attack and is serving malicious code. **Remove any references to this domain from your codebase immediately**.
+⚠️ The polyfill.io CDN domain is currently being used in a web supply chain attack and is serving malicious code. **Remove any references to this domain from your codebase immediately**.
 Use alternative CDN providers like cdnjs.cloudflare.com as shown in the examples below.

-## Usage

 ### Default usage